Hypercalcemia happens when blood concentration levels of calcium are too high for the human body to function properly.

 Eating such fruits is a great way to balance your diet while maintaining a lack of calcium in your meals.

 So many of the foods that we eat on an everyday basis have high calcium levels.
-This is no good for those who are having problems with high blood calcium levels.
+This is no good for those who are having problems with high calcium in blood.

 Ingestion of leafy greens such as spinach alongside dairy should be minimized if not taken out of the diet entirely.